Maddocks A Level and IB Academic Scholarships

 To apply for an International Curwen art scholarship you should outline your artistic experience, achievements and ambitions.
 You should state why you would like to be considered for the Curwen art scholarship and what you could contribute to the Art provision in the Sixth Form.
 Include any other information or experience to be taken into account.
 Max 500 words.

 International candidate applications should be submitted via digital portfolio consisting of photographs of your artwork.
-This could be as a presentation, google slideshow or Powerpoint, and should be saved as a PDF file and uploaded to the admissions portal.
+This could be as a presentation, google slideshow or Powerpoint, and should be saved as a PDF file and submitted to firstname.lastname@example.org

 All candidates should include the following: